mudiagauwojeya/mudiagauwojeya/README.md

 ### Another part of me (When I'm not coding)

 - 🎸 I love playing on the guitar and reading manga
 - 📝 Writing sonnets, haikus and poems.
-Find that repository [here](https://github.com/uwojeyamudiaga/poesy)
+Find my [poems repository here](https://github.com/uwojeyamudiaga/poesy).
+I have been read 73172 times at [https://www.voicesnet.com/user/documents](https://www.voicesnet.com/user/documents)
-- ⚡ Fun fact: I made a career switch from professional legal practice to tech
+- ⚡ Fun fact: I switched from legal practice to tech

 <!--